derrickhepworth/taskboard/README.md

 A personal kanban task tracking application.
 Track progress by tasks.

 ## Future updates:
-animation css for completed task.
+Animation css for completed task.
 Only one in to do at a time.
 Projects where color coding tasks.
 Progress graphic tracking in line with task completion.